The Byzantine military was one of the foremost fighting machines for most of the period of the Byzantine Empire’s existence.

-The Byzantine military, in general, specialised in excellent military tactics and technologies which were vital in putting the Empire’s army ahead of contemporary Europe as well as the invading forces from the East.
+The Byzantine military, in general, specialized in excellent military tactics and technologies which were vital in putting the Empire’s army ahead of contemporary Europe as well as the invading forces from the East.

 The infantry, for instance, was divided into the Skoutatoi and Toxotai.
-The Skoutatoi were standard infantry troops, well-armoured and supplied with long spears, longswords and shields.
+The Skoutatoi were standard infantry troops, well-armored and supplied with long spears, longswords, and shields.
 The Toxotai stood behind the Skoutatoi and were formidable archers.

 The cavalry was similarly divided into light and heavy cavalry.
 The Light cavalry was used to engage the enemy in skirmishes or to perform other mobile and quick actions.
 The Heavy cavalry was the most important part of the Byzantine army and complemented the infantry divisions, also playing a vital part in the decisive moments of a battle.

-Given the division of the Byzantine army into multiple specialised units, each unit often carried a variety of weapons meant for different purposes.
-In all, the use of lances, spears, swords, bows, axes and javelins was common in the Byzantine army.
+Given the division of the Byzantine army into multiple specialized units, each unit often carried a variety of weapons meant for different purposes.
+In all, the use of lances, spears, swords, bows, axes, and javelins was common in the Byzantine army.

-Lances and spears were used commonly by the mounted cavalry, javelins were utilised as missiles by the light cavalry while swords were used by the heavy cavalry.
+Lances and spears were used commonly by the mounted cavalry, javelins were utilized as missiles by the light cavalry while swords were used by the heavy cavalry.

 The Byzantines were highly skilled in devising advanced war strategies and tactics, often specific ones for different kinds of foes.

 The infantry of the Byzantine army was typically trained to quickly exploit a gap in the enemy ranks opened up by the Byzantine cavalry.
-The infantry was also used in specialised tactics, for instance as in wedge formation at the centre to break enemy lines.
+The infantry was also used in specialised tactics, for instance as wedge formation at the center to break enemy lines.

-The cavalry similarly used the tactic of firing arrows on enemy lines and then charging with lances at them as a second row of cavalry supported the charge with another bout of arrows.
+The cavalry similarly used the tactic of firing arrows on enemy lines and then charging with lances at them as the second row of cavalry supported the charge with another bout of arrows.

-Feigned retreat was also a popular cavalry tactic used by the Byzantine army.
-This was accomplished by firing arrows at enemy’s cavalry and feigning retreat until the enemy cavalry chose to pursue the Byzantine cavalry and was then routed.
+The feigned retreat was also a popular cavalry tactic used by the Byzantine army.
+This was accomplished by firing arrows at the enemy’s cavalry and feigning retreat until the enemy cavalry chose to pursue the Byzantine cavalry and was then routed.